CanonicalLtd/maas-docs/en/manage-cli-advanced.md

 ```

 !!!
 Note:
-    The register command is only needed if the rack controller is not
+    The *register* command is not required when the rack controller is being
-    being added to a system that already houses an API server.
+    added to a system that already houses an API server.

 You will be asked for the URL of the region API server.
 If you provide a
 hostname ensure it is resolvable.
 Next, you will be prompted for the secret key